-Chairman, Citigroup Inc.
+Sir Winfried Bischoff Chairman, Citigroup Inc.

-Sir Winfried Bischoff is chairman of Citigroup Inc. He served as chairman of Citi Europe from 2000 to 2007 and as interim chief executive officer of Citigroup for a portion of 2007.
+Sir Winfried Bischoff is chairman of Citigroup Inc. He served as chairman of Citigroup Europe from 2000 to 2007 and as interim chief executive officer of Citigroup for a portion of 2007.
 From 1995 to 2000, he was chairman of Schroders plc.
 He joined the Schroder Group in 1966 and held a number of positions there, including chairman of J. Henry Schroder & Co. and group chief executive of Schroders plc.
-He is a nonexecutive director of The McGraw-Hill Companies, Inc., Land Securities plc, and Prudential plc.
+He is a non-executive director of The McGraw-Hill Companies, Inc.; Land Securities plc; and Prudential plc.

-J. Michael Cook Age 65 Director since 2005
+J. Michael Cook

-Retired Chairman and Chief Executive Officer, Deloitte & Touche LLP
+Age 65 Retired Chairman and Chief Executive Officer, Deloitte & Touche LLP